echeran/smile-of-murugan/webbook/chapter14.md

 philosophy.
 The same is true of *Tirumantiram*.
-However, this collection of more than 3000 quatrains in the *kaliviruttam* metre is the earliest work in Tamil to contain Śaiva *āgamic* matter, and though Tirumūlar's thought 4 is not identical with later Saiva Siddhānta, it is its source, as stressed above.
+However, this collection of more than 3000 quatrains in the *kaliviruttam* metre is the earliest work in Tamil to contain Śaiva *āgamic* matter, and though Tirumūlar's thought[^tirumular] is not identical with later Saiva Siddhānta, it is its source, as stressed above.

 Tirumūlar was a great poet-philosopher, one of the greatest poets